Nelson B. Villoria

 Welcome!

-changes in the global economy—the reenactment of tariffs and
+the effects of the changes in the global economy—the

-administered trade, the growing concerns about supply chain
+reenactment of tariffs and administered trade, the growing

-resilience, and the use of trade policy to achieve
+concerns about supply chain resilience, and the use of trade

-environmental goals—on the dimensions of global food
+policy to achieve environmental goals—on the dimensions of

-long-term competitiveness of US agriculture in international
+the long-term competitiveness of US agriculture in

-markets; (ii) studying the vulnerabilities of the global
+international markets; (ii) studying the vulnerabilities of

-and (iii) investigating how market structure and
+chokepoints; and (iii) investigating how market structure

-non‑competitive dynamics influence the effectiveness of
+and non‑competitive dynamics influence the effectiveness of

 import restrictions in reducing soy-driven tropical